Pandora-Project/Survey-app-for-uni/README.md

 # Installation guide

-To install app on your machine locally use npm start to boot the app.
-Do so fro
+To install app on your machine locally use npm install.
+Then go to server and run it with command: nodemon start

+Then go to client and simultanously run it with command: npm start